What we offer

 The encouragement of career development for all staff is one of our core values and we put this into practice through various services and initiatives.
 Some of these include:

-- Staff and departmental development unit (SDDU), offers training and development for all employee’s, from short courses to credit-bearing programmes, networks to one-to-one advice.
-Areas included: student education, learning and teaching, research and innovation, along with professional, leadership and technological skills,
+- The Organisational Development and Professional Learning Unit (OD&PL), offers training and development for all employee’s, from short courses to credit-bearing programmes, networks to one-to-one advice.
+Areas included: learning and teaching, research and innovation, along with professional, leadership and technological skills;

 - The LOGIK centre, Learning Opportunities for Gaining Information and Knowledge, provides a range of life and leisure courses, from African Drumming to Zumba!
 They also work in partnership with the Skills Network and so are able to offer NCFE accredited courses free of charge.